spdx/spdx-spec/chapters/annotations.md

 ### 12.4.1 Description

 Uniquely identify the element in an SPDX document which is being referenced.
-These may be referenced internally and externally with the addition of the SPDX Document Identifier.
+These may be referenced internally and externally with the addition of the SPDX document identifier.
 The metadata for the SPDX identifier reference field is shown in Table 74.

 Table 74 — Metadata for the SPDX identifier reference field